neighborhoods/Prefab/protean/PHP-Language.md

 * All methods MUST NOT be `static`.
 * All methods MUST do one thing and one thing well.
 * All methods MUST NOT return error or success information.
 A method succeeds by default, if it cannot complete it's contract it MUST throw an `Exception`.
+* All methods who are not asked to return an actor MUST return the interface to the class.
+* All methods SHOULD have one and only one return statement.

 # Objects
 As with any sufficiently mature software project, all of the features have a time and place when they are appropriate to use.
 However,